jimleroyer/cleaning-data/CodeBook.md

  * Column 88: `angle.Z.gravityMean.`

 Columns 3 to 88 represents means and standard deviations for metrics recorded by the *Human Activity Recognition* study.

+## Summary Choices

+The represented data follows a "wide format" that respects the rules of tidy data:

+1. Each variable forms a column.
+2. Each observation forms a row.
+3. Each type of observational unit forms a table

+Hence segregated data that were in different files are now in the same file containing rows per subject, activity and associated metrics.
+These latter columns are properly identified and their values are in human redable format.